sid030sid/did-ipfs-service-provider/README.md

 6. Implement trustworthy timestamps within did:ipfs DID Documents, potentially through the integration of Qualified Trust Service Providers (QTSPs).

 ## Acknowledgements
-I thank the following persons which helped the project through insightful discussions: [Juan Caballero](https://www.linkedin.com/in/juan-caballero/)
+I thank the following persons which helped the project through insightful discussions: [Markus Sabadello](https://www.linkedin.com/in/markus-sabadello-353a0821/), [Juan Caballero](https://www.linkedin.com/in/juan-caballero/), and the members of the "Id" Working Group of the Decentralized Identity Foundation.